-The daily activities of each affiliate manager may vary, but there are core tasks that every affiliate manager much perform every day.
+The daily activities of each affiliate manager may vary, but there are several core tasks that every affiliate manager much perform every day; and it doesn’t matter if you are on a payroll or operate as an outsourced affiliate manager.

-Let’s take a look at some of those tasks.
+Let’s take a close look at some of those key tasks and responsibilities.

 Review Pending Applications

-As an affiliate manager, reviewing applications within 24-48 hours is a crucial part of your job.
-By approving, or denying an application within this timeframe, you will keep affiliates excited to promote your program.
+As an affiliate manager, you need to vet incoming affiliate applications.
+Reviewing the applications within 24-48 hours is a crucial part of your job.
+By approving, or denying an application within this time-frame, you will keep affiliates excited to promote your program.
 There is a reason that they applied to your program in the first place, they want to promote your product(s) and make commissions off of them.

-There is an excitement and eagerness to promote your program within those first 24-48 hours, however, by only reviewing applications, let’s say, once a week, you are taking the chance of an affiliate not remembering exactly why they applied to your program, or losing out on the excitement of promoting the program that they initially had.
+There is an excitement and eagerness to promote your program within those first 24-48 hours.
+If, on the other hand, you review affiliate applications only once a week, you are taking the chance of an affiliate not remembering exactly why they applied to your program, or losing out on the excitement of promoting the program that they initially had.

 Some affiliates may email you with the need of a coupon code, or even a content piece that they want to put together but require insights from you.
 By taking several days to respond, you are potentially losing out on a missed opportunity to grow your affiliate program.

-Speaking of recruiting.
+Now, let’s turn to one of the most labor-intensive responsibilities – that of affiliate recruiting.
 This is where an affiliate manager is going to spend majority of their time.
 There will be different activities that are recruiting related throughout the day that an affiliate manager may be required to do.
 Here are a few:

 - Finding similar websites to your own and then finding who links to them